-Main Street, East Ardsley, Wakefield, WF3 2AP, UK info@britishonlinearchives.digital britishonlinearchives.digital
+Main Street, East Ardsley, Wakefield, WF3 2AP, UK info@britishonlinearchives.com britishonlinearchives.com

-PANDEMICS, SOCIETY, AND PUBLIC HEALTH, 1517-1925
+Pandemics, Society, and Public Health, 1517-1925

-Charting the course and consequences of pandemics over five centuries, Pandemics, Society, and Public Health, 1517-1925 collates archival materials relating primarily to the history of the UK.
+Charting the course and consequences of pandemics over five centuries, Pandemics, Society, and Public Health, 1517-1925, collates archival materials relating primarily to the history of the UK.
 The collection concentrates on four diseases that have left a significant mark upon British history: plague, cholera, smallpox, and influenza.

-This collection boasts over 79,000 images, meticulously sourced from four leading UK archives: The National Archives, British Library, University College London, and London Metropolitan Archives.
+This collection boasts over 79,000 images, meticulously sourced from four leading UK archives: The National Archives, British Library, University College London, and The London Archives.
 It has been curated along thematic lines-economics and disease, control measures, international relations, medicine and vaccination, and public responses.
 Owing to the complexity and sensitivity of this material, academics, archivists, and museum professionals were consulted throughout the curatorial process.